Logo MITECO

 MITECO

-Through this project, the Complutense University of Madrid aims to standardise the existing information on cost-benefit assessment of climate change adaptation measures in order to draw conclusions that can be transferred to various areas and avoid maladaptation.
+Through this project, the Complutense University of Madrid has homogenized the existing information on cost-benefit assessment of climate change adaptation measures to draw conclusions that can be transferred to various areas and avoid maladaptation.

 Line of action: